Using Page Layouts

 RESULT OF THE RULE

-The stage of a potential called April service enquiry, associated to contact, David Smith, from the Mobile Service Layout has been updated to Issue Assessment.
+The stage of a deal called April service enquiry, associated to contact, David Smith, from the Mobile Service Layout has been updated to Issue Assessment.
 The email “Your request is being assessed” is now automatically sent to David.

 A very powerful feature of layouts is that you can automate the shift of a record from one layout to another by writing a simple workflow rule for field update.
 Let us look at this case with an example.